bad64/PythonPad/configs/README.md

 Out of an abundance of caution, you should not alter the number of pins defined in a config file.
 If a pin isn't defined in the config file, there is usually a very good reason !
 Beware of [dragons](https://en.wikipedia.org/wiki/Here_be_dragons).

 ---

-In short: Pick your base config file; upload it to your board, then rename it as `config.json`.
+Tl;dr: Pick your base config file; upload it to your board, then rename it as `config.json`.
 Edit it with your favorite text editor to map your inputs.
 If you're on Windows and can't see the `.json` file extension, [blame Microsoft](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01). <sub>Really this decision leads to way more backdoors than you think it does</sub>

 ---

 ## HELP !
 My board stopped doing anything !!